 Being in Habous will also position you perfectly to visit one of the best pastry shops in Casablanca, Patisserie Benis Habous It is one of the oldest in the city, with walls covered in brightly colored zelige (Moroccan tiles) and display cases showing off the full range of traditional sweets made with such delicate flavors as almond paste, crushed pistachios, orange flower water and flakey pastry dough.
 Moroccans take their sweets seriously so think of this stop as a cultural education.

 A large food market in the center of Casablanca, it is rich with a variety of fresh local food.
 Vibrant fruits and vegetables as well as freshly caught fish, along with all the action of the market make great photos.

 Visiting the Marche Central is a bold and intimate view of Morocco, seeing all the food that is locally available, experiencing the French colonial architecture of downtown Casablanca.
-The contrasts, rich colors and varieties show Casablanca’s history, its natural resources – and original roots as an agricultural center, the Berber city of Anfa.
+The contrasts, rich colors, and varieties show Casablanca’s history, its natural resources – and its original roots as an agricultural center, the Berber city of Anfa.